damienaicheh/MvvmCodeGenerator/README.md

 As you can see above, you can specify a list of ViewModels for a specific namespace and destination folder.

-This xml will generate the 2 ViewModels with their **.g.cs** class associated:
+This XML will generate the 2 ViewModels with their **.g.cs** class associated:

 The `RootViewModel.cs`:
 ```csharp